Ottawa school opening plan continues to be fluid

 Those plans were are no longer in place following Gov. Laura Kelly’s executive order to postpone the opening of schools until after Labor Day.
 She further identified that the reopening plan provided by the Kansas State Department of Education would be mandated when schools do reopen.

-"As has been the norm since March, what we thought we had a plan for will now be drastically changed," Ottawa Superintendent Dr. Ryan Cobbs said.
+"As has been the norm since March, what we thought we had a plan for will now be drastically changed," said Ottawa superintendent Ryan Cobbs.
 "Therefore, I wanted you all to know that the enrollment process will not open Monday as planned.
 We will take the next week to review the current mandates and reevaluate what our opening options are.

-Cobbs said earlier in the week this is a fluid situation and tweaks or even overhaul to the current plans may be necessary.
+Cobbs said earlier in the week this is a fluid situation and tweaks or even overhaul of the current plans may be necessary.

 "You can still expect an update from me every Monday as to what we have learned, developed and planned for, and what we are still trying to determine as to the reopening of our schools," Cobbs said.
 "As we know more I will make sure that you are aware.